yuk6ra/Date_Extraction_v1.0.0/README.md

 # Date_Extraction_v1.0.0

-This is "Date Extraction".
+This is "Date Extraction".You can determine if the data you enter is a date.

+# example
 input
+The data is in date.txt.
+If you want to add data, please add a new line.
 ```
 2020/01/05
 2020/1/5